 A Court of Thorns and Roses by Sarah J. Maas

 I had my doubts when starting A Court of Thorns and Roses.
 The blunt and repetitive foreshadowing grew on my nerves, but I have a strict fifty page limit before giving up.
-On I went, rolling my eyes at every mention of the animals Feyre hunted as being fey.
+On it went with every mention of the animals Feyre hunted as being fey.
 I understood it the first time, I didn't need a reminder every few sentences or scenes.

 I will admit Feyre was a great character to follow.
 She was strong and independent, willing to do whatever she had to in order to survive.
 I would have liked to see her internally struggle with some of her choices in fey a bit more, but for the sake of the story moving forward they were quickly made.
 She did have moments where even the fey called her stupid, which I appreciated because she did make bad decisions.
 But there can't be a story without conflict.
 I just wish there had been more build up.

 Sarah J. Maas has a tendency to add long trends of filler in between highly addictive action parts.
 I don't understand this, other than to make more pages out of a book.
 If you cut out all the filler in this book, I could have given it a higher rating.
 But for the sake of making time pass in her novel, she adds days of Feyre doing much of nothing other than wandering around in her surroundings.
 Even when we are introduced to the Blight on the fey, instead of back to back action, we are faced with days of Feyre doing nothing.

 I'm willing to try one more book in this series.
 Given how Feyre's character developed by the end of this novel, I want to know more about what happens to her.
 We also have the chance of seeing what the other fey courts are like, and I very much want to see Maas' twist on them.

 All or part of this review may be used in marketing, we only ask that you reference Behind the Pages if you choose to do so.

 Help support local bookstores by purchasing a copy through Bookshop.